apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. note::

-    SIF files abstract apptainer containers as a single file.
+    SIF files abstract Apptainer containers as a single file.
 As with any executable, a SIF file can be executed directly.

-``fortune | cowsay | lolcat`` is executed by *default* when this container is ``run`` by apptainer. apptainer's ``exec`` command allows a different command to be executed; for example:
+``fortune | cowsay | lolcat`` is executed by *default* when this container is ``run`` by Apptainer.
+Apptainer's ``exec`` command allows a different command to be executed; for example:

 .. code-block:: none